fititnt/securebox-ad-hoc-backups-for-web-applications/README.md

 **With configuration files**

-Again: **By _philosophical goals_ the Ad Hoc means somewhat the opposite** of need to configure cron jobs, install extra software, etc just to make the backup job _right now_. **If** you have want to create configuration files, this is an
+Again: **By _philosophical goals_ the Ad Hoc means somewhat the opposite** of the need to configure cron jobs, install extra software, etc just to make the backup job _right now_. **If** you have want to create configuration files, this is an
 way: